-I’ve learnt that being a food mentor comes with a huge amount of responsibility as I know that to my mentee my advice is hugely important and may change their business lives forever, so I treat it as such.
+And over the course of my career, I’ve learnt that being a food mentor comes with a huge amount of responsibility as I recognise that to my mentee, my advice is hugely important and may change their business lives forever, so I treat it as such.

 So for me, there are five key aspects to my role.